Applications are now closed for our 2017 Art Festival. Our jurors will announce their selections soon.

 Currently, we're looking for one more food truck to participate in this year's event.
 Contact Lucy Rau at firstname.lastname@example.org if you're interested.

-Our 2017 Art Festival will take place July 15 & 16 on Judson Street in the historic downtown waterfront neighborhood.
-Application information will be posted in January, 2017.
+The festival will take place July 15 & 16 on Judson Street in the historic downtown waterfront neighborhood.
+We anticipate that we will have room for 120-130 booths.

-Lindsey Shaw from Gig Harbor High School created the illustration that will be used on all our Art Festival promotional materials this year.
+Lindsey Shaw from Gig Harbor High School created the illustration that was used on our 2016 promotional materials.
 She calls her painting "Harbor Leisure."
-It will appear on posters, rack cards and newspaper ads and will also be used on the cover of the City of Gig Harbor's 2017-18 official budget.
+The painting was also used as the cover of the City of Gig Harbor's 2017-18 budget.
 Maria O'Sullivan from South Kitsap High School won second place and Hannah Tryhuc, also from SKHS, took third place.
-More than 30 students entered this year's competition.
-Congratulations to the winners and three cheers for all the aspiring artists who submitted their artwork.

-We welcome Timberland Bank as the new primary sponsor of our Art Festival.
+Timberland Bank was the primary sponsor of our 2016 Art Festival.
 We're deeply grateful for their support!
-Thanks also to The Lodge at Mallard's Landing for again providing refreshments for the awards reception at our Members Show art exhibit that will take place during the Festival, and to the City of Gig Harbor for permitting us to use Judson Street and promoting the festival.
+Thanks also to The Lodge at Mallard's Landing for providing refreshments for the Members Show reception and to the City of Gig Harbor for permitting us to use Judson Street and for promoting the festival.

 Proceeds from the Art Festival provide art scholarships for local students and PAL members.
 Proceeds are also shared with the Gig Harbor community and out-of-town visitors through our art shows, workshops and other educational programs.